-An analysis is performed to study two-phase natural convection flow with heat transfer of nanofluid along a vertical way surface.
+An analysis is performed to study the two-phase natural convection flow of nanofluid along a vertical wavy surface.
 The model includes equations expressing conservation of total mass, momentum and thermal energy for two-phase nanofluid.
-Primitive variable formulations (PVF) are used to transform the dimensionless boundary layer equations into convenient coordinate system and resulting equations are integrated numerically via implicit finite difference iterative scheme.
-The effects of the controlling parameters on the dimensionless quantities such as skin friction coefficient, rate of heat transfer and rate of mass transfer are explored.
-It is concluded from present analysis, that the diffusivity ratio parameter, N_A and particle-density increment number, N_B has pronounced effect in reduction of heat transfer rate.
+Primitive variable formulations (PVF) are used to transform the dimensionless boundary layer equations into a convenient coordinate system and the resulting equations are integrated numerically via implicit finite difference iterative scheme.
+The effect of controlling parameters on the dimensionless quantities such as skin friction coefficient, rate of heat transfer and rate of mass transfer is explored.
+It is concluded from the present analysis, that the diffusivity ratio parameter, N_A and particle-density increment number, N_B have pronounced influence on the reduction of heat transfer rate.